RedPitaya/Documentation/appsFeatures/remoteControl/examples_top.rst

 In the list below, you will find examples of how to control Red Pitaya remotely through SCPI commands, as well as with onboard C and Python API commands.
 JupyterLab also falls into the second category.
 These examples cover all basic Red Pitaya functionalities, such as:

-- signal generation
+   * Signal generation
-- signal acquisition
+   * Signal acquisition
-- deep memory acquisition
+   * Deep memory acquisition
-- digital I/O control
+   * Digital I/O control
-- communication protocols
+   * Communication protocols

 You can edit and change them according to your needs and develop customized programs and routines.